Sammy Gutiérrez

-Sammy Gutiérrez (born 31 December 1985), is a Mexican professional boxer in the Strawweight division.
+Sammy Gutiérrez (born 31 December 1985), is a Mexican former professional boxer in the Strawweight division.
 Guty was born in San Martín Texmelucan de Labastida, Puebla, Mexico.

+Professional career

 On October 23, 2010, he became the interim WBA Minimumweight champion by beating Colombian Luis Carrillo by 3rd-round TKO.
+He would defend the title once against Renan Trongco, before losing it to Juan Palacios.
+He would move up a weight class & challenge Donnie Nietes for the world title, he would lose via third round stoppage.